WEBSITE REDESIGN

 I wanted to see how other churches served their communities through services and programs as well as their online presence.

-I conducted a comprehensive competitive analysis of four local churches and their websites in the Denver metro area.
+I conducted a comprehensive competitive analysis of 4 local churches and their websites in the Denver metro area.
 This included two other Seventh Day Adventist churches: Chapel Haven & New Day as well as two other Christian churches: Grace Church & Red Rocks Church.

 CHAPEL HAVEN